VarsityPlug0/CapitalXbot/CLIENT_BOT_IMPLEMENTATION_SUMMARY.md

    ```
 3. The bot will automatically initialize when the DOM is loaded
 4. Users can click the floating chat icon to access assistance
+5. Users can ask detailed questions like "how do I sign up?" and receive comprehensive instructions with direct links

 ## Technical Details